MilovanMilovanov/image-gallery-angular/README.md

 This is my first project using Angular! :)

-Reusability could definitelly be imporoved.
+Reusability could definitelly be improved.

 For completion, I have ensured that the following requirements have been met: